haskell/haskell-language-server/README.md

 Here's a nice article on setting up neovim and coc: [Vim and Haskell in 2019](http://marco-lopes.com/articles/Vim-and-Haskell-in-2019/)

+## Hacking on ghcide

+To build and work on `ghcide` itself, you can use Stack or cabal, e.g., running `stack test` will execute the test suite.

+### Building the extension

+For development, you can also the VSCode extension from this repository (see https://code.visualstudio.com/docs/setup/mac for details on adding `code` to your `$PATH`):

+1. `cd extension/`
+2. `npm ci`
+3. `npm run vscepackage`
+4. `code --install-extension ghcide-0.0.1.vsix`

+Now opening a `.hs` file should work with `ghcide`.

 ## History and relationship to other Haskell IDE's